skillitzimberg/TumbleweedRebuild/PLANNING.md

 # PLANNING

-Essentially this is a Point of Sale system.
-It will allow admin users to manage customers, orders, and products.
-If time allows, I want to make it a website/e-commerce site where customers can place advance orders for pick up.
+This project is intended to be a website where customers can place orders for pick up at markets where Tumbleweed Bakehouse has booths.
+As of this writing, the project will focus on the Admin side.
+It will allow admin users to view and manage customers, orders, and products.

 ## Specifications